Certificates

 Through a National Institutes of Health biotechnology pre-doctoral training grant, the Duke Center for Biomolecular and Tissue Engineering (CBTE) supports stipend, tuition and fees for 10 pre-doctoral fellows, with the Duke Graduate School contributing two more fellowships for non-US citizens.
 Generally, students are awarded an NIH CBTE fellowship during their first or second year of graduate study and are supported for two years.

-- NSF Traineeship: Advancement of Surgical Technologies (TAST)
+- NSF Traineeship for the Advancement of Surgical Technologies (TAST)

 From autonomous robots that use AI and machine learning to make clinical decisions, to tools that augment surgeons’ own capabilities, rapid changes in surgical technologies have created new demands for the future workforce.